shazChaudhry/kubernetes-efk/README.md

 **NOTE**: Namespace in the elasticstack has been changed to `logging`

-In this repository, we will be setting up Elasticsearch and Kibana and then Fluentd
+In this repository, we will be setting up Elasticsearch, Kibana and then Fluentd

 ## Elastic
 In this section, we will set up elastitc operator along with Elasticsearch and Kibana
-### Deploy ECK in your Kubernetes cluster
+### Deploy ECK
 Install custom resource definitions and the operator with its RBAC rules:
 - `kubectl apply -f elastic/all-in-one.yaml`
 - `kubectl -n logging logs -f statefulset.apps/elastic-operator` - Monitor the operator logs: